-As of March 31, 2021, 80,246,565 shares of Series A Preferred Stock were issued and outstanding.
-These shares were issued at various closing dates between 2019 and 2020 for a purchase price of \$0.70 per share.
-The shares were issued in exchange for cash proceeds of \$44.0 million, net of issuance costs of \$0.2 million and the exchange of approximately \$12.0 million in outstanding convertible notes, including accrued interest.
+The Series A Preferred Stock shares were issued at various closing dates between 2019 and 2020 for a purchase price of \$0.70 per share.
+The shares were issued in exchange for cash proceeds of \$44.0 million, net of issuance costs of \$0.2 million, and the exchange of approximately \$12.0 million in outstanding convertible notes, including accrued interest.